robertalv/convex-panel/dev/ENV_SETUP.md

 ## Two Separate Environments

+Only the four variables below are required anywhere in the codebase.
+Three live in the browser environment and one is server-only.

 ### 1. Browser Environment (Vite - `.env` in project root or `dev/`)

 These variables are exposed to the browser and must start with `VITE_`: